Mermaid-Chart/vscode-mermaid-chart/README.md

 - **AI-Powered ER Diagrams**: Generate entity relationship diagrams from your codebase with simple commands
 - **AI-Powered Cloud Architecture**: Visualize your cloud infrastructure automatically from configuration files
 - **AI-Powered Docker Diagrams**: Create Docker architecture diagrams from your containerized applications
+- **AI-Powered Ownership Diagram**: Visulize your code Ownership of each packages/folder form you project using the Git commit history
+- **AI-Powered Dependency Diagrams**:  Visualize all packages in your project, categorized by security issues, latest version status, and potential risks

 > **Note**<br/>
 > To use the AI diagramming feature, you must have the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension installed.